Vaithre/lunar-plasma/README.md

 Beyond desktop customization, Lunar Plasma also lets you interact with other system properties, such as adjusting the volume or changing screen brightness, all from the same simple Lua interface.
 Instead of clicking through menus every time you want to tweak your setup, or digging through Plasma's APIs to hack together a fragile, untested script, you write it once and let Lunar Plasma handle the rest.

 > [!WARNING]
-> **Early development software.** Lunar Plasma is built with care to protect your Plasma preferences and other sensitive files, but it hasn't been battle-tested yet.
-Back up your configuration before using it, and expect breaking changes between versions.
+> **Early development software.** Lunar Plasma hasn't been battle-tested yet.
+Expect breaking changes between versions.

 ## Quick examples